 This is a lower-level remedial writing course in which students are introduced to the fundamentals of writing, including punctuation, spelling, grammar, word choice, sentence structure, and paragraphing.
 Students are given frequent in-class writing exercises that focus on narration and description as modes of developing ideas.
 Conferences with instructors are frequent.

-This course is for students who score below 43 on the CATW, and it prepares them for English 095.
+the CATW, and it prepares them for English 095.
+Intensive Writing